Buck Ewing leads a tired cast of baseball players in the N29 Allen & Ginter set

 One of those players is John Morrill.
 Morrill wasn’t even noteworthy enough to have his name spelled correctly as he’s called ‘Morrell.’
 The set is called ‘Champions’ but it’s hard to see where he fits in.
 He lasted 15 years in the majors but was a modest player with only a .260 career batting average.
 He also was often among the league’s leaders in strikeouts and whiffed a major league-leading 86 times in 1887.

 Then there’s George ‘Doggie’ Miller.
 Miller himself lasted 13 years in the majors.
 But, like Morrill, he was a modest player, owner of a .267 batting average.
-And Jim Fogarty, he of the .246 career batting average and seven-year career was an even less impressive player.
+Defensively, he was charged with the most errors at his position in 1889, then the most of anyone in the league in 1890.
+And Jim Fogarty, he of the .246 career batting average and seven-year career was arguably an even less impressive player.

 Now, the other two players in the set did have better careers.
 Neither was really a star, though.